Why copies multiply so quickly

 - Screenshots of any identical mockups or image crops

-A simple folder structure helps:
+A simple folder structure keeps this manageable:

 - One folder per design